Why you may want to refinance your student loans

 The difference refinancing can make

 What exactly does refinancing your student debt look like?
-The answer will depend on how much you owe and the offer you accept.
+The answer will depend on how much you owe, the offer you accept and when you refinance student loans.
 For example, let’s assume you borrowed $30,000.
 If you have a 10-year term and your interest rate is 7%, you’re paying roughly $350 per month.
-That means you’ll pay about $11,800 in interest over the life of the loan.
+That means you’ll pay about $11,800 in interest over the life of the loan.1

 Say you refinance for a 10-year term with a 3% interest rate.
 Your monthly payment would be about $290, and you’d pay $4,760 total in interest.
 You’d save about $60 every month—and more than $7,000 over the life of the loan.